stenslae/PulsarSideChannel/README.md

 # ⚡ Side‑Channel Analysis

-A MATLAB/Octave framework for experimenting with **signal leakage**, **scrambling**, and **side‑channel attacks** on simulated pulsar‑like repeated pulse signals.
+A MATLAB/Octave framework for experimenting with signal leakage, scrambling, and side‑channel attacks on simulated pulsar‑like repeated pulse signals.

 ## 🎯 Project Purpose

-This repository implements a platform to:

 - Analyze vulnerabilities in **repeated pulse signals**
 - Evaluate **obfuscation and scrambling** techniques